 In November of 2009, George helped draft the Manhattan Declaration, a document that seeks to articulate a Christian voice in the public sphere.
 The Declaration urges the church to defend marriage and family and religious freedom.
 In 2012.
 Dr. George was appointed to the U.S. Commission on International Religious Freedom.
 In the past, he has served as a member of the President's Council on Bioethics and as a presidential appointee to the United States Commission on Civil Rights.

-Dr. James Hitchcockis professor of history at St. Louis University, his alma mater.
+Dr. James Hitchcock is professor emeritus of history at St. Louis University, his alma mater.
 He holds degrees (MA, PhD) from Princeton University.
 Dr. Hitchcock writes and lectures frequently on Church issues.
 He is a founding board member of the Fellowship of Catholic Scholars, a senior editor of Touchstone magazine, and associate editor of Human Life International.

 Dr. Hitchcock's books include, among others, What is Secular Humanism?; Years of Crisis: Collected Essays, 1970-1983; Recovery of the Sacred; the two-volume work, The Supreme Court and Religion in American Life (Princeton, 2004).
-His History of the Catholic Church (Ignatius Press, 2012).
+His most recent book (and magnum opus) is History of the Catholic Church: From the Apostolic Age to the Third Millennium (Ignatius Press, 2012).

 The husband of Helen Hull Hitchcock (d.
 2014; editor of Adoremus Bulletin and president of Women for Faith & Family), Dr. Hitchcock lives in St. Louis and has four adult daughters.